 South Africa Job Search

-The South Africa job search requires more than just the obvious South Africa CV writing and translation - it requires methodical preparation.
+The South Africa job search requires more than just the obvious South Africa CV with South Africa cover letter writing and translation - it requires methodical preparation for successful passing of South African job interview.
 You will be confronted with issues that probably did not cross your mind when you become interested in jobs in South Africa.

 Many people believe that having studied foreign language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.